8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 `ONLY APPLY THIS PATCH IF YOU ARE RUNNING ON MAC OS 12 MONTEREY!!`

 Unfortunalely, starting on Mac OS Monterey, Apple has dropped native support for `Kepler dGPUs (600 - 800 series)`.
-My GT 710 being one of those, I'm required to patch the OS to have graphic acceleration.
-Remember that this only necessarily for `Monterey`.
+My GT 710 being one of them, I'm required to patch the OS to have graphic acceleration.
+Remember that this only necessarily if your OS is `Monterey`.
 It is natively supported by any OS below Monterey.

 I used [OpenCore Legacy Patcher (OCLP)](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) , but [Geforce Kepler patcher](https://github.com/chris1111/Geforce-Kepler-patcher) from `Christ1111` could as well being used as they both Install Nvidia binaries files for macOS Monterey.
 The chcoice is yours.
 > - Dowload [OpenCore Legacy Patcher (OCLP)](https://github.com/dortania/OpenCore-Legacy-Patcher/releases)